How to Use Oil for Curly Hair: A Comprehensive Guide

 Understanding Oil and Hair Protein Interactions

 Oil or butter are hydrophobic materials.
 That means they do not dissolve in a water solvent.
-They are water-repellent and form a water-resistant film preventing any interaction with water.
+They are water-repellent and form a water-resistant film, preventing any interaction with water.
 The same happens when we apply oil or butter to the hair surface.

 Hair comprises keratin protein, with its cuticles forming the outermost layer.
-This surface contains an extremely thin coating of oily material known as the F-Layer.
+This surface contains an extremely thin coating of oily material known as the F-layer.
 This hydrophobic barrier provides natural lubrication and water-repellency for the hair.

 Sebum is an oily material naturally secreted by the sebaceous glands and provides extra lubricity, shine, and protection from the elements and oxidative damage.
-Sebum has a tough time traveling down the bends and curves of curly hair.
+Sebum has a tough time traveling down the bends and curves of curly hair.12

 Illustration of hair follice.
 How to Use Oil for Curly Hair: A Comprehensive Guide.

-This molecular adhesion is based on the interaction between these products and the F-layer of your hair due to their non-polar nature, which binds them together through dipole-dipole interactions (a weak chemical bond created by hydrophobic groups).
+This molecular adhesion is based on the interaction between these products and the F-layer of your hair due to their non-polar nature, which binds them together through dipole-dipole interactions (a weak chemical bond created by hydrophobic groups).13

 The chart show that oils contain high levels of unsaturated fatty acids, while butter is rich with saturated fatty acids, when discussing oil for curly hair.